 We are called as followers of Jesus and as Christian churches to follow Christ’s example in serving our neighbour.
-Serving is about transformation, changing lives, and creating a different future together in a diocese where:
+Serving is about transformation, changing lives and creating a different future together.

-48% of parishes fall within the most deprived 10% in England
+- 48% of our parishes fall within the most deprived 10% in England

 In 2019, a national Church of England social action survey found that four in five churches in Manchester Diocese engaged in a total of 851 projects.

-The survey also found that Manchester churches run, host, work in partnership or support in other ways a wide range of projects:
+The survey also found that Manchester churches run, host, work in partnership with, or support in other ways, a wide range of projects.

 - 65% are involved in foodbanks.